RECCAP2-ocean/RECCAP2-ocean.github.io/protocols.md

 Model and data product development and intercomparison within RECCAP2-ocean are facilitated by using shared protocols.

-**Please note that the protocols linked below are under development.
-Your contribution and critical remarks are highly welcome.
-Please get in touch!**

 ## Modeling products

 The latest clean version of our protocol for modeling approaches can be found [here](documents/MODELING_PROTOCOL_RECCAP2-ocean_v20210304.pdf){:target="_blank"}.